-i) Info: HDR support is implemented on 1080p or higher resolutions only.
-A Matrox X.mio3 or newer video board is required.
+(i) Info: HDR support is implemented on 1080p or higher resolutions only.
+For hardware limitations check the corresponding section below.

 10.2.1 Introduction

 There are several implementations and standards that define High Dynamic Range video as input, output or a combination with rendered content.
 The following is a short overview of the most common standards: